Mini51/Discord-Companion/README.md

 <hr>

-<h3>If you enjoy the tool feel free to star the S so more people can find it.</h3>
+<h3>If you enjoy the tool feel free to star the so that more people can find it.</h3>

 <br>